Ryan9771/module-purger/README.md

 # Module Purger

-A python `venv` module purger to purge modules that are not in use by your project, but installed in your `venv`.
+A python `venv` module purger to purge modules that are not in use by your project, but are installed in your virtual environment.

 Benefits include